 At Stirling I co-ordinate modules that include ‘Reading Film & Television,’ ‘Global Film as/and Philosophy’ and ‘East and Southeast Asian Cinemas.’
 I also offer lectures on modules such as 'Screening Science Fiction,' 'Key Feminist Thinkers,' and 'Small Nations on Screen.'

 I would welcome MRes and PhD applications that gravitate around Film and Media Philosophy topics; including race and film; global cinemas and thought/ethics/event/time; screen and urban media (including cities and cinematicity); science fiction cinema and (the limits of) thought; non-neurotypical thought and image; cinema and ecology/ecosophy; media and animal studies; screen media and the work of landmark thinkers.
 I would also consider novel projects engaging with digital cinema, experiential ‘4D’ (phenomenologies), materialist/physical philosophy, the Anthropocene/Chthulucene and beyond.

 PhD Film Studies, University of St Andrews: 2005-2009 (Full Scholarship).

 MLitt (with Distinction) Visual Culture, University of Aberdeen: 2004-2005 (Full AHRB Scholarship).

 Master of Arts (with Honours) English and Film Studies, University of Aberdeen [& University of New Mexico]: 2000–2004.

 Teaching Qualifications and Memberships

-PGCHE Post Graduate Certificate in Higher Education, University of Nottingham, UK: 2013-2016 (HEA Level 2).
+PGCHE Post Graduate Certificate in Higher Education, University of Nottingham, UK: 2013-2016.

-Fellow of the Higher Education Academy: 2016 (previously Associate Fellow, since August 2013).
+Senior Fellow of the Higher Education Academy (2019 - present, previously Fellow since 2016, and Associate Fellow since 2013).